tulimid1/what-is-covering-me/code.md

 conda env create -n CoverTypeProject -f CoverTypeProject.yml
 ```

-3. Update the data path to your device.
+3. Unzip and update the data path to your device.
 Go to `Code` folder of downloaded repo and edit line 8 of [ProcessData.py]() to .../what-is-covering-me/Data

 4. Using the `CoverTypeProject` environment, run the following notebooks to recreate the following figures from the paper/presentation: